firesidefiction/firesidefiction.github.io/_posts/2017-04-13-march-subissions-results.md

 teaser: "Author pics!"
 published: false
 ---
 Here's a post showing how to add author information into a page.
-Add a block like the ones below for each author, adn fill in the values for each parameter (img, name, url, and bio).
+Add a block like the ones below for each author, and fill in the values for each parameter (img, name, url, and bio).
 Add author images to the new images/avatars/ folder in the repository.
 If the author doesn't provide an image, that's fine, just don't include the 'img' parameter.

 {% include author.html
             img="avatars/rdsullivan.jpg"
             name="R.D.
 Sullivan"
+            story="Title of the Story"
             bio="R. D. Sullivan lives in Northern California with her family and two very bad dogs, where she runs a subcontracting business.
 Beyond fiction, she likes to spend her time performing stand-up and producing short films.
 R.D.’s grandmother would like you that all of R.D.’s talent comes from her."
             %}